connor-baer/rich-text-to-jsx/README.md

 };
 ```

+By default, images, videos, and audio files are rendered with the appropriate HTML5 elements when embedded as blocks and as download links when embedded inline or as hyperlinks.

 ### options.createElement - Custom React.createElement behavior

 Sometimes, you might want to override the `React.createElement` default behavior to hook into the rendering process before the JSX gets rendered.
 This might be useful to add extra children or modify some props based on runtime conditions.
 The function mirrors the `React.createElement` function, so the params are [`type, [props], [...children]`](https://reactjs.org/docs/react-api.html#createelement):